unni-krishnan-95/copy/_posts/2016-09-26-over-the-wire-natas3.md

 <a href="/images/natas18-8.PNG"><img src="/images/natas18-8.PNG"></a>

-Go ahead and doouble click the line with the correct payload to view the packet.
+Go ahead and double click the line with the correct payload to view the packet.
 As we can see our __PHPSESSID__ = 610.
 Let's go ahead and right click inside, and select __Send to Repeater__.
 This will allow us to make sure the packet is working.

 <a href="/images/natas18-9.PNG"><img src="/images/natas18-9.PNG"></a>

 Once done, let's go back into Burps Repeater.
 Make sure that the __PHPSESSID__ is set to 610, and press __GO__.
-You should recieve the following response.
+You should receive the following response.

 ```html
 <body>